RetailMeNot recently commissioned a study from Forrester Consulting to evaluate the state of mobile apps for retailers.

 - Manufactured – brand creates an opportunity for engagement.

 - Borrowed – brand infiltrates (borrows) the moment of another brand.

 Most companies solely rely on “Owned” mobile moments.
 However, focusing on that one type of mobile moment won’t get you far enough.
 Ideally, you need to use all three – especially because Owned and Manufactured are scarce for retailers.

 Therefore, another recommendation is to have a mobile strategy that goes beyond having your own app by borrowing mobile moments from ecosystem partners.
 This is because industry partners can offer platforms where consumers have consolidated their time.

 Partners can also help you access data that will help you make mobile moments more relevant for your consumers.

 Key Takeaways from RetailMeNot’s State of Mobile Apps for Retailers webinar:

-- Enable two-way data sharing with partners – data is the foundation to discovering your customers’ needs
+- Enable two-way data sharing with partners – data is the foundation of discovering your customers’ needs.

 To keep up with more mobile partnership trends, check out our webinar, Unlocking Mobile Partnerships.

 Lenox Powell is Associate Director, Global Content Strategy at Acceleration Partners.